Now the python is running in your systems; let's dive into python without wasting any more time.

 Split functions take one argument and split the string on that argument.
-If that argument is present in the string then that string will splinted otherwise nothing will happen.
-Split function returns the value as a list.
-We will see in later part that what is list and how to handle list.
+If that argument is present in the string, then that string will be splinted; otherwise, nothing will happen.
+The split function returns the value as a list.
+We will see in the later part that what is list and how to handle the list.

-Strip function take the argument and remove that value from that string.
-By default, if no parameter is passed in strip function than it removes the starting and ending spaces of string otherwise it removes that particular character from that string.
+Strip function takes the argument and removes that value from that string.
+By default, if no parameter is passed in strip function than it removes the starting and ending spaces of string, otherwise it removes that particular character from that string.

 Following is the example of stripping function:

 Replace function replace the value from a particular string.
-It takes 2 arguments, first one is the character that is to be replaced and the other character that will be the value of that replacement.
+It takes two arguments.
+First one is the character that is to be replaced and the other character that will be the value of that replacement.

 Upper and Lower:

-Upper and lower function convert the string from lower case to upper case and from upper case to lower case in later scenario.
+Upper and lower function convert the string from lower case to upper case and from upper case to lower case in the following scenario.
 These are used for string manipulation.

 This string manipulation is used to clean the data.
-In advance topics when we will be studying data science this string manipulation will be extensively used to clean the data and organize the data in a format in which we want to see it.
-Moreover, these are used to see special characters whether they are present in a string or not or to make a long sentence into words as we see in the example of splitting function.
+In advance topics, when we will be studying data science, this string manipulation will be extensively used to clean the data and organize the data in a format in which we want to see it.
+Moreover, these are used to see special characters whether they are present in a string or not or to make a long sentence into words as we see in the example of a splitting function.

-Concatenation is process to add two strings to form as 1 string.
-In python there are two different ways to concatenate the strings.
-One way of concatenating the string is to use plus (+) operator between two strings and the other way of doing so is to use coma(,) symbol between two strings.
-The later method is only applicable when printing the two variables.
+Concatenation is a process to add two strings to form as one string.
+In python, there are two different ways to concatenate the strings.
+One way of concatenating the string is to use plus (+) operator between two strings, and the other way of doing so is to use comma(,) symbol between two strings.
+The following method is only applicable when printing the two variables.

 String formatting is a technique to create a new string by adding the variable without concatenating.
 There are several ways of formatting the string in python.
 Following is the way to implement the formatting of the string.

 - The first example is called c-style formatting.
-In this formatting we define the string value by “%s” and for integer “%d” is used.
-The way to implement the method is as following:
+In this formatting, we define the string value by “%s” and for integer “%d” is used.
+The way to implement the method is as follows:

-- The second example of doing so is by using. format function.
-In this method curly braces are made within string which is replaced by the variable when it is printed.
+- The second example of doing so is by using.
+Format function.
+In this method, curly braces are made within a string which is replaced by the variable when it is printed.

-- The third technique is easier than above mentioned examples, we use “f” at the start of the string two specify the formatting, which is as follows:
+- The third technique is more accessible than the examples mentioned above, and we use “f” at the start of the string two specify the formatting, which is as follows: